Reduced-order modeling for Ablowitz-Ladik equation

 Similarly, the dissipation of the momentum \eqref{mom1} is given as \cite{Moore21}

-The AVF method and the mid-point rule do not guarantee the correct rate of energy dissipation, i.e., the energy may be over or under damped \cite{Moore21}.
 The exponential mid-point rule preserves the correct dissipation rate of the energy and dissipative dynamics of the quadratic Casimirs such as the momentum and norm \cite{Moore21}.
 Approximation of the gradient of the Hamiltonian with

-yields the exponential midpoint rule \cite{Bhatt16,Moore21}
+yields the exponential midpoint rule \cite{Moore21,Bhatt16}